-Or if you want your money back, or maybe it was a large some.
+Or if you want all or some of your money back, or maybe it was a large sum you don't want to let slide.
 Follow these next steps👇

 1. Have an open conversation with the borrower

 It may be that your friend or family member is going through a difficult time, or didn’t account for unexpected financial expenses.
 Or perhaps they just completely forgot to make the repayment.

 It can be awkward for everyone involved, but if you kick things off with an open conversation you may be able to resolve the situation quickly.

 2. Send the borrower a copy of the loan agreement

 It is best practice to remind the borrower of the original terms of the loan.
 You could send the loan agreement over to them as a reminder of what was agreed.

 A refresher of the agreement could persuade them to live up to their end of the deal, particularly when they read about the legal repercussions.